CSCfi/pebbles/doc/source/how_to_install_on_cpouta.rst

 Also add a Customization script, just for test purposes:

     #!/bin/bash
-    touch /tmp/hello_from_blueprint_config
+    touch /tmp/hello_from_environment_config

-Save the new blueprint and enable it in the Blueprints list.
+Save the new environment and enable it in the Environments list.

 Launch a test instance
 ----------------------

 Go to 'Dashboard' tab.
-If you have not uploaded your ssh public key yet, you'll see a notice with a link to do so in the Blueprint list.
+If you have not uploaded your ssh public key yet, you'll see a notice with a link to do so in the Environment list.
 Click the link and upload or generate a public key.

 Go back to 'Dashboard' and launch an instance.
 You'll notice the new instance